 This project is outside my comfort zone as far as the colors go.
 They are more muted than I a customarily choose, and I have found that until I have a piece made, I don’t really know where it should go.

-Before I began working on the project, I selected the 8 colors I was going to use and arranged them in the order I thought I would use them.
+Before I began working on what has become the stealth project, I selected the 8 colors I was going to use and arranged them in the order I thought I would use them.
 While the 8 colors have not changed, the order of arrangement has changed with every piece I have completed, but despite these shifts in placement, I have continued to make steady progress.

 I have been working pieces of the project as I go from one errand to another and one task to another, but today, I managed to fit together some of the pieces that, when left separate and to their own devices, tend toward impossible to undo tangles.